nexional/CompareBuff/README.md

 arguments.

 Using this package you can compare current file/buffer with any other open file/buffer from any existing sublime windows.
-Once you invoke the command (see **How to Use**) you'll be asked to select another file/buffer which you wish to compare against the current one.
+Once you invoke the command you'll be asked to select another file/buffer which you wish to compare against the current one.

 Take a look at **How to Use** for usage.